10 Things To Do in Butte

 3. Copper King Mansion

-To move from the hardscrabble and exhausting world of actually mining to excessive opulence of the mine owners, head to the Copper King Mansion.
-Built for Copper King W.A.
-Clark, the 34-room mansion features Tiffany stained glass, woodwork made of rare imported wood, a staircase that was displayed at the 1904 World’s Fair, and hand-painted frescos made by a team of live-in French artisans.
-When it was built, in the 1880s, the house cost around half a million dollars – which was an enormous sum of money, but also represented about half a day’s income for Clark.
-Today the house is a gorgeous Bed & Breakfast with daily tours.
+To move from the hardscrabble and exhausting world of copper mining to the excessive opulence of the mine owners, head to the Copper King Mansion.
+The mansion was built for W.A.
+Clark in the 1880s and features 34 rooms, Tiffany stained glass, intricate woodwork made of rare, imported wood, a grand staircase that was displayed at the 1904 World’s Fair, and hand-painted frescoes created by a team of live-in French artisans.
+At the time the mansion was built, it cost around half a million dollars, which is an enormous sum of money, but also represented about half a day’s income for Clark

 4. Butte Brewery & Headframe Distillery